ajosedev/knowledge/zettel/20210316112103-multiple-boolean-props.md

 # Multiple boolean props in a React component

 Having multiple boolean props or state is probably a code smell.
-If you have variants of a component, e.g. `danger`, `warning`, etc. as multiple props it can lead to some impossible states.
+If you have variants of a component, e.g. `danger`, `warning`, etc. as multiple props it can lead to some [[20220125105432-impossible-states|impossible states]].
 Additionally, it makes it harder to type, and easier to fail as it's harder to understand that they are a logical grouping where only one should be active at a time.

 ```javascript
 function CommonButton({